Morgan County is named for Daniel Morgan

 Established in 1823

-The area was originally part of Madison County, which was formed in 1812, before Illinois become a state.
+The area was originally part of Madison County, which was formed in 1812, before Illinois became a state.

 The present-day counties of Cass and Scott were part of Morgan County until 1837 and 1839, respectively.
-The boundary line with Cass County was originally further north than the current boundary which was established in 1845.
-Morgan County measures 24 x 24 miles or 576 square miles wide.
+The boundary line with Cass County was originally farther north than the current boundary which was established in 1845.
+Morgan County measures 24 x 24 miles or 576 square miles.
 The county seat is in Jacksonville, which is named after General Andrew Jackson.

-Morgan County has seen 3 courthouses in its 179 years.
-The first courthouse was built in 1826.
+Morgan County has seen 3 courthouses since it was established.
+The first courthouse was built in 1826 on the Jacksonville square.
 It was a 2-story frame building 30 x 40 in size.
-This courthouse burnt on December 6, 1827.
-The second courthouse was built in September of 1830 and served the county for 39 years until the third courthouse was built.
-It was this courthouse than men such as Steven A. Douglas served as States Attorney and Abraham Lincoln was an attorney.
+This courthouse burned on December 6, 1827.
+The second courthouse was built in 1830 and served the county for 39 years until the third courthouse was built.
+It was in the second courthouse that men such as Stephen A. Douglas served as State’s Attorney and Abraham Lincoln practiced law.

 The third courthouse was started in 1868 and took 1½ years to complete.
-It was not moved into until November 1869.
+It was not occupied into until November 1869.
 The commissioners at that time asked for bids for the new courthouse; the lowest bid was $147,000 by C. R. Underwood.
 The actual cost of the courthouse was $204,000.
 The Morgan County Courthouse is a model of simplicity and strength in construction.
 It is constructed of stone with every third tier running through the entire wall.
-The exterior stone came from the quarries of Joliet, the architecture reflects the influence of the French Renaissance style in its dormer-windowed, twin towers, in the arched and rounded windows, and in the pillared and arched front entrance.
+The exterior stone came from the quarries of Joliet.
+The architecture reflects the influence of the French Renaissance style in its dormer-windows, towers, arched and rounded windows, and in the pillared and arched front entrance.

 Jacksonville History & Facts